SivaVimel/InclusiVision-Empowering-Specially-Abled-Individuals-with-Real-Time-Communication-and-Recognition/README.md

 ---

 **Publication:**
-BlueE has been recognized in the academic community and published in the International Journal of Research in Technology and Innovation (IJRTI).
+InclusiVision has been recognized in the academic community and published in the International Journal of Research in Technology and Innovation (IJRTI).
 You can access the paper at [IJRTI2305094.pdf](https://www.ijrti.org/papers/IJRTI2305094.pdf).

 ---